Here’s more about the dual-clutch transmission on the Tata Altroz DCA

 The DCT also comes with an effective self-healing mechanism that cleans any dust or debris that might enter the shifting mechanism, through an automatic vibration system, thereby eliminating the need for spending often on maintenance.

 The wet clutch DCT on the Altroz does not fall back on performance or thermal efficiency, more of which have been discussed in detail, in our review.
 The major advantage of this box is that it provides a great value proposition to the buyers.
 This DCT can be had in a very cost-effective manner and is also fairly economical to own.

 Despite being on the affordable side, there is no capping of this transmission’s capabilities.
 The DT1 gearbox can be used with powertrains with outputs of up to 148hp and 200 Nm.
 The Altroz, however, gets just 86 hp and 113 Nm.
 In reality, this transmission has an evident upper hand over 4ATs and 5 AMTs.

-More News Around Punch
+More News Around Punch Powertrain

-Punch has plans of manufacturing the DT1 for Tata Motors (or in other words, as the DCA) in India, in the time ahead.
+Punch has plans to manufacture the DT1 for Tata Motors (or in other words, as the DCA) in India, in the time ahead.
 The DT1 is also the manufacturer’s first DCT in serial production.
 Also, India is a new market for the company to have its presence in, and apparently, it is planning to enter more soon.
 Punch also has plans to launch a hybrid higher torque DCT – DT2 later this year.